rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/bug-fixes.md

 ### BUGS TO FIX

+- Un-alphabetize the list of portfolio links.
+Put them in family order
 - Papa and All links to portfolio don't show all the books, often when coming from other pages on the site
 - "portfolio" slug in URL needs to change to "bookshelf"
 - change "Excerpt" text in admin to "Author" for Book posts